matthewJamesAbbott/pqr/README.md

 ## How It Works

-1. Loads the Parquet file via `pyarrow` into a `pandas.DataFrame` (or lazily via row groups for large files).
+1. Loads the Parquet file via `pyarrow` into a `pandas.DataFrame`.
+Files over 5,000 rows use lazy row-group loading for efficient memory usage.
-2. Renders the data in a `textual` `DataTable` with cursor tracking and zebra-striped rows.
+2. Renders data in a `textual` `DataTable` with cursor tracking and zebra-striped rows.
-3. Captures cell edits in an overlay screen, preserving original values for type-aware conversion.
+3. Cell edits are captured in an overlay screen with type-aware conversion back to the original Parquet type.
+4. The **step pipeline** processes operations sequentially: each step receives the current data state and produces a new one.
-4. On save (`w`), applies type-aware conversions, drops marked-deletion rows, and writes a new Parquet file with an `_edited` suffix.
+5. On save (`w`), marked rows are dropped and edited cells are type-converted before writing to a new `<filename>_edited.parquet` file.
-5. Maintains an edit counter in the status bar with live column statistics for numeric types.
+6. A status bar shows row counts, edit count, and live column statistics for numeric types.
-6. Supports filtering, full-text search, column sorting, SQL queries, schema inspection, multi-file tabs, and side-by-side file comparison.

 ---

 ## License

-MIT License

-Copyright (c) 2026 Matthew Abbott
+MIT License.
+Copyright (c) 2026 Matthew Abbott.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

 ## Author

-**Matthew Abbott**
+**Matthew Abbott** — mattbachg@gmail.com
-Email: mattbachg@gmail.com